Skip to main content

 PricingIncluded in TradingViewPart of Pineify Advanced plan ($149 one-time)

-As you can see, the core difference is automation.
+The core difference is automation.
 The built-in method requires you to change each setting by hand and keep track of results yourself.
-Pineify handles the grunt work for you, systematically testing thousands of combinations, then organizing the results so you can instantly spot the best versions of your strategy.
+Pineify handles the grunt work, systematically testing thousands of combinations, then organizing the results so you can instantly spot the best versions of your strategy.

 You can learn more at pineify.

-At the heart of this strategy optimizer is a feature that saves you an incredible amount of time: multi-parameter grid search.
-In simple terms, it lets you test a wide range of settings for your trading strategy all at once, automatically.
-You just tell it the range you want to explore for each input—like an RSI period or a stop-loss percentage—and how finely you want to step through that range.
+At the heart of this strategy optimizer is multi-parameter grid search.
+You tell it the range you want to explore for each input—like an RSI period or a stop-loss percentage—and how finely you want to step through that range.
 It handles the rest.

-Here’s a practical example.
-Let’s say you’re tuning a strategy and want to find the best combination for these three settings:
+Here's a practical example.
+Say you're tuning a strategy and want to find the best combination for three settings:

 • RSI Period: Test every whole number from 7 to 21.
 (That's 15 different values).